SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ### Success Criteria

-At the end of all phases, the XJX library should provide:
+At the end of all phases, the xjfn library should provide:
 - **Clean Architecture**: Clear separation between core and adapters
 - **Extensibility**: Easy addition of new format adapters
 - **Consistency**: Same patterns throughout the codebase